VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/background-jobs.md

 ## Instance methods

-Before executing an instance methodВ Hangfire willВ create an instance of the class resolving constructor arguments through Unity container.
+Before executing an instance method Hangfire will create an instance of the class resolving constructor arguments through Unity container.

 ```
 public class EmailService